Culture of Malta: Horse racing

 Horse racing has a long tradition in Malta.
 The popular, bareback horse races that take place annually on Saqqajja Hill, in Rabat on 29 June date back to the 15th century.
 These races form part of the traditional celebrations of the Feast of Saints Peter and Paul (il-Festa tal-Imnarja), and were greatly encouraged by the Knights of Malta, especially during the reign of Grand Masters de Verdalle and de Lascaris-Castellar.
 The Knights took these races very seriously: Bonelli records a proclamation issued by the Grand Masters of the era, which threatened anyone caught interfering with or obstructing a racing horse with forced labour on board the galleys of the Knights.
 The tradition was revived and strengthened after the First World War under British Governor, Lord Plumer.
 The racecourse at Marsa, which was founded in 1868, boasted one of the longest tracks in Europe, at one and three quarter miles (2.8 km).
 The first Marsa races were held on 12 and 13 April 1869.

+Il-Gostra

+Il-Gostra is a traditional sport enjoyed in many seaside towns across Malta with its origins dating back to the Middle Ages.
+The sport involves leaning a large wooden pole (normally 10-16 meters in length) over the ocean and covering it in animal fat.
+The objective of the game is to grab one of three flags at the end of the pole by running up the greased pole.
+Each Flag has a different prize, the blue and white flag is dedicated to St Mary, a yellow and white flag representing the Vatican, and Belgium tricolour flag representative of St Julian.
+The sport is still practiced today and has recently garnered worldwide media attention.